Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

 \subsection{Role of Antenna Diameter}

-Fig. \ref{fig:6} explores the dependence of $\bar{P}_{\mathrm{kill}}$ on the antenna diameter $D$ for three damage thresholds.
-As expected, increasing $D$ enhances antenna gain and, thus, the received energy, which leads to higher neutralization probabilities.
-This improvement is most pronounced for low thresholds, where a moderate increase in aperture (e.g., from 0.5\,m to 2\,m) can raise $\bar{P}_{\mathrm{kill}}$ well above 50\,\%.
-For higher thresholds ($\mathrm{\geq10^{-1}\,J}$), however, the probability remains negligibly low across the entire diameter range, highlighting the difficulty of defeating hardened electronics through aperture growth alone.
-These results demonstrate that antenna scaling is most effective for commercial-grade UAVs; however, it has a limited impact on hardened platforms.
+Fig.~\ref{fig:6} explores the dependence of \(\bar{P}_{\mathrm{kill}}\) on the antenna diameter \(D\) for three effective susceptibility thresholds.
+As expected, increasing \(D\) enhances antenna gain and, therefore, the received energy, leading to higher engagement-effectiveness probabilities.
+This improvement is most pronounced for low thresholds, where a moderate increase in aperture, e.g., from \(0.5\,\mathrm{m}\) to \(2\,\mathrm{m}\), can raise \(\bar{P}_{\mathrm{kill}}\) well above \(50\%\).
+For higher thresholds (\(\geq10^{-1}\,\mathrm{J}\)), however, the probability remains low across the evaluated diameter range, highlighting the limited benefit of aperture growth alone against hardened electronics.
+These results demonstrate that antenna scaling is most effective for vulnerable or commercial-grade UAVs, while its impact is more limited for hardened platforms.